kubermatic/docs/content/kubermatic/master/changelog/2.14/_index.en.md

 #### Dashboard

 - Added a dark theme and a selector to the user settings.
 - Added possibility to define a default project in user settings.
-When a default project is choosen, the user will be automatically redirected to this project after login.
+When a default project is chosen, the user will be automatically redirected to this project after login.
 Attention: One initial log in might be needed for the feature to take effect.
 - Added UI support for dynamic kubelet config option
 - Added paginators to all tables
 - Added cluster metrics.